arapat/aws-jupyter/README.md

 ### Terminate a cluster

-`terminate-cluster.py` terminates a cluster by stopping and terminating all instances in this cluster.
+`aws-jupyter terminate` terminates a cluster by stopping and terminating all instances in this cluster.

 #### Example